kjeet90/homey-power-of-the-hour/README.md

 ## How do I get started?

 Read the guide on the [Github wiki](https://github.com/kjeet90/homey-power-of-the-hour/wiki).
-That contains everything you need to know, and probably even more.
+That should contain everything you need to know.

 # Release notes: